QED-92/cyber-security/server-side-attacks/server-side-attacks.md

 The incoming request confirms that the application is vulnerable to SSRF.

-We will attempt to perform an interal port scan of the server.
+We will attempt an internal port scan of the server.
 But before doing so, we need to understand how the application responds to **closed ports**, so we can filter them out during fuzzing.

 We instruct the server to connect to **itself** on a likely closed port: